How to Write a Rocking Customer Satisfaction Survey

 - According to Harvard Business Review, companies that aim to preserve loyalty and a positive customer relationship “grow revenues roughly 2.5 times as fast as their industry peers.”

-- Another study found that “increasing customer retention rates by 5% increases profits by 25% to 95%.”
+- Another study by Harvard Business Review found that “increasing customer retention rates by 5% increases profits by 25% to 95%.”

 - Forbes published an article stating that businesses are 60 to 70% more likely to profit from existing clients in comparison to the 5 to 20% from new clients.

 The logic behind these findings is that loyal customers are your brand ambassadors.
 If they are pleased with your services, they will likely return themselves or even recommend your business to others in the industry.